Frequently Asked Questions

 After you have cast your first vote you may see a short advert then you will be asked to tap your screen when prompted.
 You will then receive a further four votes, giving you a total of five votes

-No. Votes can only be used for the 2018 series of Dancing on Ice.
+No. Votes can only be used for the 2019 series of The Voice UK.

 No. You can only use votes for that particular voting event.
 After each vote has closed, shortly afterwards any unused votes will be removed from your app.
 Votes for a new voting event will appear in your app the next time voting opens.